-1. QUIZZES: Students will take quizzes online.
-There are two types of quizzes: primary source reading quizzes and lecture review quizzes.
+- 1. QUIZZES: Students will take quizzes online.
+There are two types of quizzes: primary source reading quizzes and lecture review quizzes. - a.

-- a.
 Primary source reading quizzes: These quizzes are worth 10 points each, unless otherwise noted.
 These quizzes are based on the information the student reads from the primary source readings, as scheduled. - b.
 Lecture review quizzes: These quizzes are worth 10 points each, unless otherwise noted.
 These quizzes are to test the student's knowledge over lecture material and serve as a review for the class. - c.
 Students that miss assignments (like quizzes) cannot make up the assignment unless the student had a documented sickness or a documented school-related absence.
 The student must receive permission from the instructor to makeup a missed assignment. - d.
 Any student caught cheating on a quiz will receive a zero for that quiz.
 For online classes, cheating includes using information found online, like Wikipedia or other similar sites. - 2.
 EXAMS: study material for the exams will come primarily from the recorded lectures, as well as the material that students read in the primary source documents.
 Exams are worth 100 points total. - a.
 Students that miss a test are only allowed to make up the exam if the student has an unavoidable emergency.
 The student must contact the instructor as soon as possible to schedule a make-up exam. - b.
 Any student caught cheating on an exam will receive a zero on that exam.
 Cheating on an exam includes using sources like Wikipedia to answer questions.
 DO NOT USE WIKIPEDIA TO STUDY FOR THE EXAM. - 3.
-PREWRITING ASSIGNMENT & BOOK ASSIGNMENT: Students will turn in their Prewriting assignment and their final submission for the book assignment to Blackboard on the due date scheduled (or earlier).
+CULTURAL ARTIFACT ASSIGNMENT: Students will turn in their rough draft assignment and their final submission for the Cultural Artifact assignment to Blackboard on the due date scheduled (or earlier).
 Students are required to check the "SafeAssign" box so that their assignment is checked for plagiarism through the online software. - a.
-There are two books listed for the class.
-The student gets to pick ONE book out of the two that they want to read for the assignment.
-There are two assignments: a prewriting assignment and then the final submission of the assignment.
-The Prewriting assignment is not a rough draft of your final paper.
+There are a list of approved films in the "Cultural Artifact" assignment folder for the class.
+The student gets to pick ONE film out of the two that they want to watch for the assignment.
+If a student has a film they would like to pick that isn't on the approved list, it must be first approved by the instructor.
+There are two portions to this assignment: a rough draft assignment and then the final submission of the assignment.
+The Rough Draft assignment is not a typical rough draft of your final paper.
 It is a question-and-answer assignment.